 Holiday Letting Price Information in Bridlington

 In the above graph, you will find information on average prices of the holiday lettings & cottages in Bridlington. £111 is the highest price average in the next twelve months.
 Conversely, the cheapest average prices are in a week of December (01/12 - 08/12).

 Holiday Home Availability Information in Bridlington

 The availability graph shows the percentage of available rentals in Bridlington.
 The week with the lowest percentage of available accommodations is in December (22/12 - 29/12).
 On the contrary, only 21% of the holiday homes are booked during a week in August (24/08 - 31/08).

 The Weather in Bridlington

-You can see our climate diagram above.
+This is the climate diagram in Bridlington.
 In July maximum temperatures go higher than 21°.
 January is the coolest month, with average minimal temperature reaching 2°.
 The rainiest month is July while the driest month is September.